askap-vast/vast-pipeline/docs/adminusage/cli.md

 ### createmeasparquet

 This command allows for the creation of the `measurements.parquet` file after a run has been successfully completed.
-See [Parquet Files](../outputs/outputs.md#parquet-files) for more information.

 ```terminal
 ./manage.py createmeasparquet --help